Distributive-Network/dcp-web-example/README.md

 A sample web application showing how to deploy a job using the Distributed Computer.

+This application finds all of the triangular numbers in a given interval `[1, b]`.
+This brief tutorial will introduce you to the semantics behind distributed processing.

-## Background: Perfect Triangle Numbers
+## Background: Triangular Numbers

 Triangular numbers are a pattern of numbers that form equilateral triangles.
 Each subsequent number in the sequence adds a new row of dots to the triangle.